newerton/cburleson-pwa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

-If you're interested in how I built this app from the very beginning, see docs/how-i-built-this-app.md.
+If you're interested in how I built this app from the very beginning, see all the `docs/devlog-x.md files`

 ## Developer prerequisites